ON BEING A JUNIOR WEB DEVELOPER

 Part of my master project, we had to build an app in 2 months, with the language we wanted.
 I’ve first found my idea by scanning “app idea” results on Twitter.
 The “an app that finds bars between my friends and I” came up a lot.
 I also find that it was a great idea.
 Done deal.

-As a digital person, I was meant to build web app and to do so, I simply used the PHP framework we’d seen in class couple of weeks before.
+As a digital person, I was meant to build a web app and to do so, I simply used the PHP framework we’d seen in class, a couple of weeks before.
 The architecture was already given and pretty simple: MVC and separate folders for everything.

 I knew nothing about dev environments and when testing my app, the first trouble was to know how MAMP can help me with it.
 Off to a great start, right?!

 Then, writing code wasn’t the hardest part for me: it was so easy to find snippets online and solutions on StackOverflow.
 The hardest part was where to write the code I have found on StackO: Is this in the controller?
-Do I need to create an helper file?
-Is this going in the library?
+Do I need to create a helper file?
+Is this going to the library?

 Where do I write this code?

-The Master Mentor was always suggesting me to look upon the framework documentation.
+My Mentor was always suggesting me to look upon the framework documentation.
 It was indeed, the main advice I received as a junior dev.
 I felt helpless because as soon as I wanted to do something outside coding, such as, connecting database, updating project configuration or add constants, it was subject of struggle.
-The documentation gives example of how the code should looks like but never or so rarely, where I should write the code.
-Tutorial were for me not a better help since I was working with PHP framework Codeigniter, it is not the largest community and it hasn’t been updated since 2015.
+The documentation gives examples of how the code should look like but never or so rarely, where I should write the code.
+Tutorials were for me not a better help since I was working with PHP framework Codeigniter, it is not the largest community and it hasn’t been updated since 2015.
 2015, can you believe that?!

 App architecture was my first obstacle.
 Sure, I’ve learned about coding, the basic of PHP functionalities but definitely not app structure, the vocabulary that comes with it and even less the best practices.
 Official documentation lets you deal with your own architecture, devops system and dev/prod environments.